 How to Pack

-Bring a Carry-On Bag and a Day Backpack for Our Tours.
+We highly Recommend that you only Bring a Carry-On Bag and a Day Backpack when coming on our tours.

 If you pack smart, you will be able to fit everything you need for your tour in one carry-on roller bag or carry-on backpack plus your smaller daypack.